juice-shop/multi-juicer/readme.md

 We currently only support minikube and AWS EKS (_**But the latter needs you to understand what to do as the guides section is not updated yet**_).

+## How to use it

+You need 3 things:
+- This infrastructure
+- The actual place where correct answers are exchanged for CTFD-flags.
+This can be your fly.dev/heroku/etc. or local container of WrongSecrets running in CTF mode with the additional key setup for challenge 8.
+- A CTFD/Facebook-CTF host which is populated with the challenges based on your secondary hosted WrongSecrets application.

+### Action with Minikube:

 For minikube, run:

 ```shell